Advisor Spotlight: Nikki Mendell

 Nikki Mendell is a #BUILTBYGIRLS WAVE Advisor and has experience as a Partnerships Lead.
 In her previous role at Meetup, she formed strategic partnerships to amplify the brand and develop new business and growth opportunities.
 Prior to Meetup, she spent 4 years at Refinery29 managing brand strategy, marketing, and communications.

 Day in the Life

 Explain your previous role to me

-I focus on strategic partnerships and brand extension opportunities but when i was at Meetup and now in my consulting.
 I’m a natural born storyteller, and I try to help companies figure out their brand identity in order to stand out, and then leverage that unique offering in order to drive business goals like revenue and audience growth.
 It’s about understanding what the brand wants to achieve and finding the best words to communicate it, and matching the brand with the best partners or building out new business models to achieve those goals.
 It’s also knowing the best channel and frequency to reach their audiences.